Medicaid

 TIME, “The Cruelty of Medicaid Work Requirements,” Feb 22, 2025 ↩︎

-Autistic Self Advocacy Network, “CPSD’s two-pager: Medicaid Cuts Hurt Workforce Participation,” Feb 19, 2025 ↩︎
+Autistic Self Advocacy Network, “CPSD’s three-pager: Medicaid Cuts Hurt Workforce Participation,” Feb 19, 2025 ↩︎

 Capital B, “Medicaid Cuts Could Leave Millions of Black People Without Care,” May 19, 2025 ↩︎